 Bad Tourism Practices At Butterfly Beach

-There are some places in the world that happen to attract tourists because of their beauty.
+Some places in the world happen to attract tourists because of their beauty.
 And then over-tourism happens.
 Locals also find it an opportunity to make money rather than finding ways to curb the damage.
 Dawki River, in Meghalaya, is one such example.
 Butterfly Beach, in Goa, was no different to me.

 I didn’t find any infrastructure at the beach.
 Would you believe it if I told you I didn’t find a single dustbin installed on the beach?
-This was when the beach had a parking space selling 100 Rupees per ticket parking slots, and when it had a fancy Jeep service taking tourists from the parking to the beachfront – ensuring a comfortable transit.
+This was when the beach had a parking space selling 100 Rupees per ticket parking slots and a fancy Jeep service taking tourists from the parking to the beachfront – ensuring a comfortable transit.

 A local vendor was moreover selling drinks in plastic bottles and many of them can be found as leftovers, once emptied.